Netlogon. What It Is and Why It’s Important?

 - establishes a secure channel of communication between Netlogon services on the originating and target systems.

-- sends an authentication request to the appropriate domain controller.
+- authenticates users by sending an authentication request to the appropriate domain controller.

 - returns authentication results to Netlogon on the originating system.

-- Netlogon is an important component of passthrough authentication.
+- Netlogon is an important component of passthrough authentication and verifies a user’s identity to network services.

-Passthrough authentication requires the establishment of a secure communication channel between Netlogon services on two systems: the originating, or local, system and a domain controller in the desired domain.
 Before passing login information between them, the Netlogon services on each system undertake a handshake known as Challenge and Challenge Response to confirm the source system’s legitimacy.
+The primary domain controller plays a crucial role in facilitating communication and synchronization between domain controllers.

 How to Start the Netlogon Service?